zxwyh2001/RE_ASIP/README.md

 Download SMPL model from [here](https://smpl.is.tue.mpg.de/).
 You should click SMPL for Python and download the version 1.0.0 for Python 2.7 (10 shape PCs).
 Then unzip it.

 ### Prepare pre-trained model
+You can download our pre-trained model from [here](https://pan.baidu.com/s/1BxD0FC19Lxy_bf3aOeNaLw?pwd=lhu7).

 ## Preprocessing Data
 - Following [Transpose](https://github.com/Xinyu-Yi/TransPose), we preprocess the AMASS, DIP and TotalCapture datasets.